Anna Nordqvist wins Women’s British Open for 3rd major title

 PGA TOUR

+In a memo sent to players Sunday night, PGA Tour commissioner Jay Monahan said he is amending the bad weather guidelines to allow for a Tuesday finish regardless of how much golf is played Monday.
+Monahan cited the importance and the sequential nature of the FedEx Cup playoffs in making an exception to the guidelines.

+The tour said spectators would not be allowed for the final round because of some 6 inches of rain — with the possibility of more overnight — that has left walking routes impassable.

-Jon Rahm and Cameron Smith finished the third round Saturday tied for the lead at 16-under 197, one shot ahead of Erik van Rooyen in the FedEx Cup playoff opener.
+Jon Rahm and Cameron Smith finished the third round Saturday tied for the lead at 16-under 197, one shot ahead of Erik van Rooyen.

 PGA TOUR CHAMPIONS